bytewerk-cloud/io.bytewerk.blog/content/uses.md

 - [Go](https://go.dev/), because it's easy to pick up and enables me to program in a large variety of paradigms.
 It's well supported and I get shit done.
 - [Rust](https://www.rust-lang.org/), because I like a language that prevents me from doing stupid things.
+- `C`, because I like the low level features and simplicity.
 - [htmx](https://htmx.org/) and [alpine.js](https://alpinejs.dev/) for frontend stuff, because it feels like the best compromise between feature rich, modern web development while keeping bloat to an absolute minimum.
 Also, HATEOAS just reminds me of my youth, before someone decided JS was a great idea for backends.
 - `python` for everything else, mostly because you cannot escape it these days.